w-utter/realsense-rust/realsense-sys/README.md

 ### Install Pkg-config and Clang

- install pkg-config via Chocolatey:
+Install pkg-config via Chocolatey:

 1. https://chocolatey.org/install (if not already on the system)
 2. `choco install pkgconfiglite`
-3. `choco install llvm`
+3. `choco install llvm` for bindgen (if not already installed)

 ### Guide Pkg-config to realsense2.pc